 The Energy Market Authority supervises that the network companies are fulfilling the unbundling requirements.
 The Authority has also powers to oblige the companies to correct mistakes or omissions.
-A conditional fine may be imposed to make the decisions effective.
-As a final measure the Energy Market Authority may also withdraw the natural gas network licence from the company.
+A conditional fine may be imposed to make decisions effective.
+As a final mean the Energy Market Authority may also withdraw the electricity network licence from the company.